 Ask Kurt, Home Care 101: How to cope with Sundowning

 Home care, is supportive care provided in the home.
+Teamed with physical alterations to the home such as having mobility wet rooms fitted, it’s a great way to allow your dependent relatives to stay in the comfort of their own home while still getting the help they need.
 Care may be provided by licensed healthcare professionals who provide medical care needs or by professional caregivers who provide daily care to help to ensure the activities of daily living(ADL’s) are met.
-In-home medical care is often and more accurately referred to as “home health care” or formal care.
+Also, very similar to RIGHT ACCORD HOME HEALTH CARE, In-home medical care is often and more accurately referred to as “home health care” or formal care.
+If you’re looking for an elderly care facility, The Hermitage of Northern Virginia has very nice assisted living facilities in Alexandria VA.

 This weeks question is from Stephanie in Sag Harbor, NY